truefoundry/elasti/DEVELOPMENT.md

 > You will need to add this registry to Minikube and Kind.
 With Docker-Desktop, it is automatically picked up if running in same context.

-> Note: In MacOs, 5000 is not available, so we use 5001 instead.
+> Note: In MacOS, 5000 is not available, so we use 5001 instead.

 <!-- ### 3.
 Install NGINX Ingress Controller:
 Install the NGINX Ingress Controller using Helm: